Third-Party Cybersecurity Risk Management

 - Audit Failures - Many organizations run into trouble in audits when asked HOW third-party or supply chain risk is managed, since they cannot provide documentation beyond policies and standards.
 The VCP addresses the HOW for you!

-How Does the DSP Solve It?
+How Does the VCP Solve It?

 - Clear Documentation - The VCP provides the documentation to prove that your vendor compliance program exists.